 Spilled Wine® weigela.
 Photo: Proven Winners.

-A member of the honeysuckle family, weigela is native to parts of Asia, and was first imported to Europe in the 1800s.
+A member of the honeysuckle family, weigela is native to parts of Asia.
 Hardy in many regions of the US, breeding breakthroughs have resulted in newer cultivars with different colors, increased vigor, and compact sizes that are suited for smaller yards.

 On this page: